sap-tutorials/btp-foundation/tutorials/cp-kyma-create-function-ui/cp-kyma-create-function-ui.md

 3. Fill in the form in the **Create Deployments** view using the following details and then choose **Create**.

     - **Name**: `orders-deployment`
+    - Switch the toggle to enable Istio sidecar proxy injection for the Deployment.
     - **Docker Image**: `ghcr.io/sap-samples/kyma-runtime-extension-samples/orders-service:1.0.0`
     - Optionally, provide the following parameters to save resources: